juanibiapina/gob/docs/cli.md

 - Starts the command as a detached background process
 - Creates a new process group (prevents SIGHUP propagation)
 - Redirects stdout, stderr, and stdin to `/dev/null`
-- Saves job metadata with unique job ID (Unix timestamp)
+- Saves job metadata with unique job ID
 - Returns immediately after starting the job

 **Output:**